howardosborne/locust_for_jmeter_users/other_features.md

             self.file.seek(0, 0)
             return next(self.reader)
 ```
 If you are looking for different behaviour, such as stopping the test at the end of the file, then you can do this yourself quite easily.
-Using the csv.DictReader allows field names to be used whih wil default to the first line of the csv file.
+Using the csv.DictReader allows field names to be used which will default to the first line of the csv file.

 ```python
 import csv